atikurrahman1996/atikurrahman1996/README.md

 - 👋 Hi, I’m @atikurrahman1996
 - 👀 I’m interested in Software Testing & QA
 - I have skills on manual Testing Tools : JIRA, Trello, JMeter
-- 🌱 I’m currently learning Automation Testing Using _Selenium_Maven_TestNG, Cucumber, Postman, Android Studio
+- 🌱 I’m currently learning Automation Testing Using _Selenium_Maven_TestNG, Cucumber, Postman, Katalon Studio, Appium

 for more details you can see my repositories